 Looking for Christmas lights on display in the Baton Rouge area?
 We’ve rounded up some of our favorites for you to share the holiday spirit with your friends and family.

-Baton Rouge’s oldest holiday tradition, Festival of Lights, kicked off the holiday season with the lighting of 250,000 lights down North Boulevard and the Christmas tree in Town Square on Friday, Dec.
-2. Visitors and locals alike can admire the magic of the holiday season by strolling (or driving) down North Boulevard to see the holiday spirit in Baton Rouge.
+Baton Rouge’s oldest holiday tradition, Festival of Lights, kicked off the holiday season with the lighting of hundreds of thousands of lights down North Boulevard and the Christmas tree in Town Square on Friday, Dec.
+1. Visitors and locals alike can admire the magic of the holiday season by strolling (or driving) down North Boulevard to see the holiday spirit in Baton Rouge.

-A favorite among the kids, you can see animals and lights winding through the beautiful property of BREC’s Baton Rouge Zoo.
+A favorite among the kids, you can see animals and lights winding through the beautiful property of BREC’s Baton Rouge Zoo, from Nov.
+25 until Dec.
+30 (excluding Christmas Eve and Christmas Day).
 The mile-long trail through the zoo features more than 50 illuminated display sculptures of animals and traditional holiday displays.
 These larger-than-life displays will certainly capture the imagination of children and adults alike, especially the animated spectaculars!

 Residential Light Displays in East Baton Rouge Parish: